-PET imaging is sometimes used in combination with CT scans to find malignant tumor cells and pinpoint the exact location of liver metastases.
+In several cases we use positron emission tomography (PET) in combination with CT to pinpoint the exact location, extent and activity of liver metastases.
 Before imaging, a small amount of radioactive sugar is injected into a vein.
-Cancer cells, which absorb sugar more rapidly than normal cells, are highlighted on the PET scan.
+Cancer cells, which absorb sugar more rapidly than normal cells, are then highlighted on the PET scan.

-A surgeon passes a laparoscope — a thin, lighted tube with a camera on its tip — through a small incision in the abdominal wall to view the liver and surrounding organs.
+For some patients, our doctors recommend laparoscopy to obtain the biopsy sample.
+In this procedure, a surgeon passes a laparoscope — a thin, lighted tube with a camera on its tip — through a small incision in the abdominal wall to view the liver and surrounding organs.
 Tiny instruments are used to remove tissue samples for biopsy.
-Laparoscopy can be used to avoid exploratory surgery in some patients.

 A pathologist examines the tissue sample under a microscope to learn more about its characteristics and behavior.
 This information can help in shaping a treatment plan customized for you.

 Our pathologists will likely conduct laboratory tests on the biopsy tissue to identify the genetic makeup of your tumor.
 Having this information can help in selecting the most effective treatment approach.

 In examining a small sample of the tumor removed during a biopsy or surgery, we look for specific mutations in a number of genes.
 Tumors containing mutations in the genes KRAS and BRAF, for example, do not respond well to a class of drugs called epidermal growth factor receptor (EGFR) inhibitors, so our doctors know to start treatment with a different approach.